AndrewMHenry/zlib/README.rst

 - ``fontFBF.asm`` -- This file defines a simple monospaced font compatible with the included ``write.asm`` library (see description above).

-Notably, this distribution does NOT include a ``ti83plus.inc`` include file for licensing reasons.
-No explicit permission is given by TI (the original author) to distribute it, and the ``spasm``-adapted version is licensed under the GPL, which I do not want to use.
-Since some of the libraries included in this distribution depend on this include file, the author recommends that the user download this file from the Internet.

 .. [#] The term *application* used here refers to the specific TI-83 Plus
        series executable format of that name, not to executables in general.